banner-brands.png

 Transaction Record: Financial accounting keeps a record of the company’s daily transactions during the fiscal year.
 It includes transactions related to sales, purchases, investments, expenses, and other miscellaneous financial activities.

-Cash Resources: The cash flow statement provides information about the cash used and generated in different business activities like operations, investments, and along with how cash resources are managed.
+The cash flow statement provides information about the cash used and generated across different business activities such as operations, investments, along with how cash resources are managed.

-Regulatory Compliances: ensure financial accounting practices are consistent and transparent, allowing for easier comparisons between companies and industries.
+It ensures that financial accounting practices are consistent and transparent, facilitating easier comparisons between companies and industries.

 Benefits of Financial Accounting